GeorgePimpleton/Win32-games/revised-code/Chapter 01/README.md

 ### Musings on Windows© Games

 To be honest the game engine created is hard to convert to modern C++ practices.
 More and more it is looking like the game engine needs to be rewritten from top to bottme from scratch.

+### Musing on the Windows© API

+I tried to convert the #define macros to modern C++ constexpr values, but the Win API refused to work that way.
+Boo!